Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Hand-object interaction, transparency, reflections, small-scale realism.

 👀 Results: Gemini handles the hand detail and the interaction between the hand and the orb well.
-The orbs in all the images look like they’re floating rather than being held, but the orb’s transparency is handled quite well in Midjourney, and the hand detail from ChatGPT is excellent.
+The orbs in all the images look like they’re floating rather than being held, but the hand detail from ChatGPT and Midjourney is quite good.
 Although I had to change ”child” to "person” for ChatGPT to create the image, the hand it generated still looks young.

 Gemini Imagen 3